terraform-ibm-modules/terraform-ibm-rhel-ai/solutions/rhelai_vpc/README.md

 15. Once the deployment is successful, you can check the output of the deployment by clicking on "Changes deployed successfully".
 You see the summary of resources deployed

-16. Click on View Resources button to see resources that are deployed and active
+16. Click on View Resources button to see resources that got deployed and active

 17. Change the tab to Outputs to view model details and the RHEL AI VSI details.
-You see a model_url in the outputs when you selected enable_private field as false.
+You see a model_url in the outputs when you selected enable_private field as false (if enable_private is true then the model_url is empty in outputs).
 Click on the model_url to see the API documentation to inference the model

-18. To undeploy the resources click on the "more options" menu on the top right corner beside Edit button and you see undeploy option.
+18. To undeploy the resources click on the "more options" (:) menu on the top right corner beside Edit button and you see undeploy option.
 Click the undeploy button to destroy all the resources including the resource group.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->